dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    OBS_PCP_COMBINE_INPUT_ACCUMS
-     See FCST_PCP_COMBINE_INPUT_ACCUMS
+     See :term:`FCST_PCP_COMBINE_INPUT_ACCUMS`

      | *Used by:*  PCPCombine
      | *Family:*  [config]
      | *Default:*  Varies

    FCST_PCP_COMBINE_BUCKET_INTERVAL
-     Used when FCST_PCP_COMBINE_INPUT_ACCUMS contains {lead} in the list.
+     Used when :term:`FCST_PCP_COMBINE_INPUT_ACCUMS` contains {lead} in the list.
 This is the interval to reset the bucket accumulation.
 For example, if the accumulation is reset every 3 hours (forecast 1 hour has 1 hour accum, forecast 2 hour has 2 hour accum, forecast 3 hour has 3 hour accum, forecast 4 hour has 1 hour accum, etc.) then this should be set to 3 or 3H.
 Units are assumed to be hours unless specified with Y, m, d, H, M, or S.

      | *Used by:*  PCPCombine
      | *Family:*  [config]
      | *Default:*  Varies

    OBS_PCP_COMBINE_BUCKET_INTERVAL
-     See FCST_PCP_COMBINE_BUCKET_INTERVAL.
+     See :term:`FCST_PCP_COMBINE_BUCKET_INTERVAL`.

      | *Used by:*  PCPCombine
      | *Family:*  [config]
      | *Default:*  Varies

    FCST_PCP_COMBINE_INPUT_NAMES
      Specify which field names correspond to each accumulation specifed in FCST_PCP_COMBINE_INPUT_ACCUMS for the forecast data for the analysis.
-See FCST_PCP_COMBINE_INPUT_ACCUMS for more information.
-A corresponding variable exists for observation data called OBS_PCP_COMBINE_INPUT_NAMES.
+See :term:`FCST_PCP_COMBINE_INPUT_ACCUMS` for more information.
+A corresponding variable exists for observation data called :term:`OBS_PCP_COMBINE_INPUT_NAMES`.
 Examples:

-     FCST_PCP_COMBINE_INPUT_ACCUMS = 6, 1
+     | FCST_PCP_COMBINE_INPUT_ACCUMS = 6, 1
-     FCST_PCP_COMBINE_INPUT_NAMES = P06M_NONE, P01M_NONE
+     | FCST_PCP_COMBINE_INPUT_NAMES = P06M_NONE, P01M_NONE

      This says that the 6 hour accumulation field name is P06M_NONE and the 1 hour accumulation field name is P01M_NONE.